theforeman/theforeman.org/contribute.md

 ### Issue triage
 Sometimes issues are reported without all the information needed by a developer.
 Getting the details of the bug or feature from the reporter and the community will help everyone understand what is needed.
 Our issue tracker can be found here: [http://projects.theforeman.org/projects/foreman/issues](http://projects.theforeman.org/projects/foreman/issues)

+### Translations

+The Foreman application has been translated into a number of languages, which require regular updates as strings are added and changed in each release.
+We're also on the lookout for new translations if you speak a language that Foreman isn't yet available for.
+Join in the effort on [our Transifex project](https://www.transifex.com/projects/p/foreman/).

 ### Documentation and web site
 We're trying to maintain high quality, authoritative documentation in the Foreman manual as part of this web site.
 Any contributions, such as adding content, removing outdated information or improving the style and layout are greatly appreciated.